[Miyagi] Traditional New Year event “Donto Festival”

 First of all, let's talk about the name.
 In Miyagi Prefecture, it is called Donto Festival, but depending on the region, the name changes slightly, such as "Donto-yaki" or "Dondo-yaki."

 The event will be held on January 7th in Ishinomaki City by the New Life Movement, which advocates the establishment of rational and democratic lifestyle practices, as well as on January 15th at Morioka Hachiman Shrine in Iwate Prefecture, and at Nishine Shrine in Fukushima Prefecture.
-Even the dates vary, such as being held for several days together with the Usokae Festival.
+Even the dates are different, such as being held for several days together with the Usokae Festival.

 Furthermore, since it is a Shinto ritual, it is generally held at a shrine rather than a temple, but it is actually held at the Ruler Nyorai and the Sendai Daikannon.
+The reason behind this ambiguous definition is probably the history of Donto Festival, which has been popular with local residents.

 Matsutaki Festival